 Along with regular morning and evening sittings, the ZCD offers a full range of opportunities for Zen training, including dokusan (private instruction with a teacher), samu (work practice), zazenkai (all-day sittings), and sesshin (week-long retreats).

 As of Aug.
 31, 2015, the Zen Center of Denver is no longer situated in our old 31st Ave. location, having sold that building.
-We are currently looking at properties for purchase of a new practice center; until we find a new home, however, we are using two locations as temporary practice spaces: the Mayu Sanctuary (1804 S. Pearl St.) and the Rocky Mountain Miracle Center (1939 South Monroe St.).
+We have since purchased a new property in the DU area and are working on designing a new center; until it is built, however, we are using two locations as temporary practice spaces: the Mayu Sanctuary (1804 S. Pearl St.) and the Rocky Mountain Miracle Center (1939 South Monroe St.).
 Please check the calendar or the Upcoming Events sidebar to determine which location is being used that day.

 If you have questions or need additional information, please contact the office at 303-455-1500 or office@ZenCenterofDenver.org.